yetulaxman/ContainersHPC2024/_hands-on/nf-core.md

 - You have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/).
 - Your account belongs to a project [that has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).

+In this tutorial, you will learn how to:
+ - Understand nf-core pipeline profiles
+ - deploy pipelines as a batch job

+Containerised applications are highly portable and reproducible for scientific applications.
+Fortunately, Nextflow smoothly supports integration with popular containers ( e.g., [Docker](https://www.nextflow.io/docs/latest/docker.html) and [Singularity](https://www.nextflow.io/docs/latest/singularity.html)) to provide a light-weight virtualisation layer for running software applications.
+Please note that you can only work with *Singularity/Apptainer* containers on Puhti as *docker* containers require prevelized access which CSC users **don't** have it on Puhti.

 💬 nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow. nf-core facilitates  standardisation of Nextflow pipelines with best practices, guidelines, and templates for bioinformatics community.
 These workflows are modular, scalable, and portable.
 Here we use [single-cell RNA-seq pipeline](https://github.com/nf-core/scrnaseq/tree/2.7.1) as an example nf-core pipeline.